 Another reason that worries me about using an Uber is the variable surge pricing.
 Depending on the time that you land and the demand for rides, it could cost you anywhere from £39 to £80.
 To me, I would prefer to book a taxi online in advance and know how much it will cost me.

-If you do decide to take an Uber, there is one other thing that I want to warn you about.
+If you do decide to take an Uber at Heathrow, there is one other thing that I want to warn you about.
 Drivers may call and ask you where you are going.
 They do this so they can decide if that is somewhere that want to go.
 That is against Uber policies.
-Drivers may also try to stall so that you cancel and they receive a cancelation fee.
+Drivers may also try to stall so that you cancel and they receive a cancellation fee.
 You can read about one example of this happening here.

 What is the Best Way to Get from Heathrow to London

 Personally, I prefer taking the tube because it is cheap and doesn’t take too long.
 Yes, it is a pain having to carry luggage up and down stairs, but it’s not that bad.
 There have even been a few times that a friendly stranger has offered to help.

 If you are on a tight budget and don’t want to deal with carrying your luggage through the Underground, then I would recommend taking the bus and allowing extra time.
-Keep in mind the National Express Bus takes you to Victoria Station.
+Keep in mind the National Express Bus goes to Victoria Station.
 You may still need to take the tube, city bus, or taxi to get to your final destination.

 If you are not worried about the cost, Heathrow Express is the fastest option.
 The Heathrow Express has step-free access so bags won’t be a problem.
 Once you get to Paddington, you can grab a cab to your final destination or transfer to the tube.